 As we mentioned, Incognito Mode changes the Chrome browser itself (and other privacy modes work the same way with their respective browsers).
 However, the browser isn’t always the only thing keeping track of web history.
 If you’re using a Windows computer, for example, someone else can come along and input the right commands to view DNS files, which Incognito Mode doesn’t touch.
 So yes, if someone wants to do the work, they can still see the browsing history on that computer.

 There are even easier ways to view browsing history with the right apps.
 In particular, parental control apps can independently watch, record, and display web browsing history, and they won’t be affected by a privacy mode.

 Possibly, but it’s a matter of debate.
 Research has shown that, if it wanted to, Google may be able to link Incognito browsing activity to your accounts like Gmail and YouTube, essentially backtracking to see just where you’ve been and identify who a particular Incognito user is.

-However, Google has claimed that this is erroneous research from a lobbyist study made specifically to discredit Google, and that it would never try this type of tracking.
-You can read more about whole issue here.
+However, Google has claimed that this is erroneous research from a lobbyist study made specifically to discredit Google and that it would never try this type of tracking.
+You can read more about the whole issue here.

 Can Incognito Mode protect from malware and other dangers?